-Group and Charity 2022 2021
+Group and Charity 2023 2022

 , £ £

-As at 1 January 1,150,000 1,100,000
+As at 1 January 1,150,000 1,150,000

-Unrealised gains / (losses) - 50,000
+Unrealised (loss) / gains (300,000)

-At 31 December 1,150,000 1,150,000
+At 31 December 850,000 1,150,000

-The property was independently valued in December 2020 in accordance with the appropriate practice statement set out in the RICS Appraisal and Valuation Manual.
+The property was independently valued in December 2023 in accordance with the appropriate practice statement set out in the RICS Appraisal and Valuation Manual.
 The person who undertook the valuation holds a recognised and relevant professional qualification and has knowledge of properties in the area.

-The property was valued at market value, which is defined as "the estimated amount for which a property should exchange on the date of the Valuation between a willing buyer and a willing seller in an arm's length transaction, after proper marketing wherein the parties had acted knowledgeably, prudently and without compulsion"
+The property was valued at market value, which is defined as "the estimated amount for which a property should exchange on the date of the Valuation between a willing buyer and a willing seller in an arm's length transaction, after proper marketing wherein the parties had acted knowledgeably, prudently and without compulsion".

-The next full valuation will be undertaken in December 2023.
-The valuation at 31 December 2022 was reviewed and updated by an independent property professional.
+The next full valuation will be undertaken in December 2026.
+In the interim, the value will be reviewed and updated by an independent property professional.